Rebilly/rebilly-js-sdk/docs/index.md

 ```

 ## Semver
 The JS SDK is released following [Semver 2.0.0](http://semver.org/) guidelines.
-Each minor and patch version will be backward-compatible and we will strive to introduce incompatible changes using major releases only.
+Each minor and patch version will be backward-compatible and incompatible changes will be introduced using major releases only.